sadkellz/External-Melee-Camera/README.md

 ### Dolphin is crashing when trying to use certain functions
 + Check if your Slippi Launcher is updated to the latest version.
++ Double-check the Python version in Blender and download that version of Python directly.
 + Try running Blender as administrator.
 + Try uninstalling Slippi and remove user files, then reinstall.